rlegendi/specs2-plugin-demo/README.md

 *(This step is required because some of the work hasn't been pushed to any public Maven repositories, so they are unavailable for Sbt/Maven/Ivy projects.)*

+### About the Dependencies... ###

+Basically the dependencies you have to add to your project are the ScalaTest and Specs2 libraries (and their transitive dependencies).

+However, there are three additional libraries: the i) `scalatest-finders`, ii) `spec-runner` and iii) `specs2-runner` Jar files.

+Unfortunately, these libraries are not available from any public repos at the moment.
+The Jar of i) and ii) must be built directly from the ScalaTest project SVN repository.
+See [this thread for i)][testFinders] and [this pull request for ii)][specRunner].

+If you would like to build iii), you have to put i) and ii) into your local repository.
+You can [find the project here][specs2Runner] which you can build with Sbt.

 ## Issue reporting ##

 In case you have any problems, feature requests, anything, I would be more than glad to hear them!